kronick/workflow-engine/README.md

 - [x] Derive calculated fields
 - [ ] Automatic audit history log
 - [ ] References between resources
-- [ ] Decide if expressions need to be async (for loading references)
+- [ ] Decide if expressions need to be async (for loading references).
+Or use continuations?
 - [ ] DFS / Topo sort for calculated fields and references
 - [ ] Input objects to transitions &
       actions